michitaro/vue-menu/README.md

 * Customizable color
 * Menuitem can contain any HTML not only text
 * Tested on Safari10, Chrom60, Firefox55, IE11, Edge38 for PCs
-* Not works on mobile devices 😞
+* Does not work on mobile devices 😞

 ![Screenshot](./docs/screenshot.png)